-If you are holding the session more than once you can purchase a 12-month subscription at a cost of $250.
-This means you can run the session as many times as you like for 12 months from the date of payment as long as the duration and content does not change.
+If you are holding a session more than once, you can purchase a 12-month subscription at a cost of $250.
+This means you can run the session as many times as you like for 12 months from the date of payment as long as the duration and content do not change.
 The renewal cost after 12 months is $125.

 Alternatively, you can have as many courses accredited as you need in a 12-month period by purchasing an unlimited CPD accreditation package at a one-off cost of $1100.
 This applies to courses held any number of times per year.